Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 You just need to create a Visual Studio project for a Class library (DLL) target, then include the sources and properties files and include references to the Microsoft.Office.Interop.Excel and Lightstreamer.NET Client API (for Lightstreamer binaries files DotNetClient_N2.dll and DotNetClient_N2.pdb) from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download).
 After the compilation of your DLL, you need to run RegAsm.exe tool in order to register it against COM.
 RegAsm.exe is part of the .NET SDK and just generates some Registry entries, like the ones in the example RTDServiceRegistrationExample.reg file.

 ## Run ##
 As said, the shipped data contains a Visual C# Library project, thus not directly runnable.
 In order to run it, please follow the instructions at the Compile section above.
-Once RTDLibraryExcelDemo.dll is registered, ExcelDemo.xls has to be opened.
+Once RTDLibraryExcelDemo.dll is registered, ExcelDemo.xlsx has to be opened.
 If the registration went successful, Excel will load RTDLibraryExcelDemo.dll, a status window will appear and real-time data will start to be delivered to it.
 A quick and easy way to avoid dealing with Registry entries is to install the shipped version of the library with the downloadable [RTDLibraryExcelDemoSetup.msi](http://demos.lightstreamer.com/DotNet_RTDDemo/RTDLibraryExcelDemoSetup.msi), then just compile your own .dll replacing the one installed.